Lima Sopoaga: International career

 Concussion to Barrett saw Sopoaga step up in the second test against South Africa in 2017, replacing Barrett only 33 minutes into the game.
 Sopoaga scored 7 points that day, converting tries by McKenzie and winger Rieko Ioane.
 Sopoaga also attempted a drop goal in the 76th minute but missed.
 Springbok replacement back Damian de Allende attempted to charge down the kick but was controversially red-carded for a late hit on Sopoaga.
 The Springboks were further punished by De Allende's mistake because of Sopoaga turning the penalty given into 3 points, the deciding factor in the All Blacks' 25–24 win that day.

 Barrett's continued concussion symptoms saw Sopoaga named to start for only the second time in his international career, starting against the Wallabies for 2017's third Bledisloe Cup test on 22 October 2017.
 An attempted pass from Sopoaga to midfielder Sonny Bill Williams went wrong in the 6th minute of the test, with Wallabies winger Reece Hodge intercepting to score a try.
 Sopoaga recovered well to score 8 points but was subbed off in the 60th minute for David Havili, with McKenzie moving into first-five.
 The Wallabies went on to win 23–18.

 Sopoaga made an appearance in every All Blacks fixture on the 2017 end-of-season tour, replacing Havili and McKenzie against the Barbarians and France.
 Sopoaga earned a mid-week start against a French XV on 14 November 2017 where Sopoaga did not miss a kick at goal.
 He was replaced by debutant Richie Mo'unga in the 53rd minute.
 Sopoaga followed up the performance against the French XV by replacing Waisake Naholo off the bench against Scotland and Wales.
 Sopoaga's signing announced with the Wasps will likely mean his appearance off the bench against Wales on 25 November 2017 will be his last test for New Zealand.

+In late 2023, Sopoaga was selected to play for Samoa for the 2023 Rugby World Cup in France.
+He made his first appearance in a 28 to 14 victory over the Barbarians.
+He earned his first official cap the following week in a close 13 to 17 loss to Ireland.
+During pool play at the World Cup, Sopoaga appeared in two matches: the first was off of the bench in a dominant win over Chile, while the second match saw him start at fly-half in a one point loss to England.